 A possible way to deal with the secular Hamiltonian is to assume that only one periodic term is dominant at a time, in particular, when its argument is resonant.
-Most of the past works2 focus on such "isolated resonance hypothesis" and on the eccentricity growth associated with an inclination-dependent resonance, involving the argument of the pericenter ω and the longitude of the ascending node of the satellite Ω .
-For quasicircular orbits at MEO altitudes, and assuming the Galileo inclination ($\approx 56^{\circ}$), the dominant resonance is $2\dot{\omega} + \dot{\Omega} \approx 0^3$.
-As a first approximation, ω and Ω change in time because of the Earth's oblateness, but the third body perturbation has also an effect.
+Most of the past works focus on such "isolated resonance hypothesis" and on the eccentricity growth associated with an inclination-dependent resonance, involving the argument of the pericenter $\omega$ and the longitude of the ascending node of the satellite $\Omega$ .
+For quasicircular orbits at MEO altitudes, and assuming the Galileo inclination ( $\approx 56^{\circ}$ ), the dominant resonance is $2\dot{\omega} + \dot{\Omega} \approx 0.^3$ As a first approximation, $\omega$ and $\Omega$ change in time because of the Earth's oblateness, but the third body perturbation has also an effect.

-1In what follows, this step will be omitted because it can be found in several past works (see references above).
+&lt;sup>1 In what follows, this step will be omitted because it can be found in several past works (see references above).

-2It is beyond the scope of this work to provide a review of all the past investigations on the subject.
+$^2$ It is beyond the scope of this work to provide a review of all the past investigations on the subject.
 Here, we recall only the works that are relevant to our contribution.

-The authors in [49, 12] assumed the isolated resonance hypothesis and brought forward the concept that the eccentricity growth that ensures a reentry is due to a chaotic behavior, that occurs when two or more resonances overlap.
-The Chirikov criterion is mainly proven by detailed Fast Lyapunov Indicators (FLI) maps that show the location of the chaotic regions.
-The phase space associated with each possible resonance of the secular dynamics was investigated also in [42], but in this case, the authors remarked the role of the Laplace plane.
-More recently, the authors in [31, 11, 41] proposed the idea that the high eccentricity growth is due, not to the chaos generated by overlapping resonances, rather to the normally hyperbolic invariant manifold (NHIM) associated with the given resonance and through an Arnold diffusion mechanism.
+The authors in Rosengren et al. (2015), Daquin et al. (2016) assumed the isolated resonance hypothesis and brought forward the concept that the eccentricity growth that ensures a reentry is due to a chaotic behavior, that occurs when two or more resonances overlap.
+The Chirikov criterion is mainly proven by detailed fast Lyapunov indicators (FLI) maps that show the location of the chaotic regions.
+The phase space associated with each possible resonance of the secular dynamics was investigated also in Lei et al. (2022), but in this case, the authors remarked the role of the Laplace plane.
+More recently, the authors in Gkolias et al. (2019), Daquin et al. (2022), Legnaro and Efthymiopoulos (2023) proposed the idea that the high eccentricity growth is due, not to the chaos generated by overlapping resonances, rather to the normally hyperbolic invariant manifold (NHIM) associated with the given resonance and through an Arnold diffusion mechanism.
 They showed, with refined FLI maps and an ad hoc Hamiltonian derived for circular orbits in the neighborhood of the resonance, that what triggers the phenomenon is the variation of a given integral of motion.
 They also emphasized the role of the Laplace plane for the motion on the invariant tori.
-Some of the invariant objects "necessary" to achieve Arnold diffusion were already identified in [11, 41].
-These papers also showed, numerically, hyperbolicity and unstable motions along the resonance.
+Some of the invariant objects "necessary" to achieve Arnold diffusion were already identified in these works (Daquin et al. 2022; Legnaro and Efthymiopoulos 2023), that also showed, numerically, hyperbolicity and unstable motions along the resonance.

-The goal of the present paper is to explain the mechanism that creates the drift and how to construct drifting orbits across the neighborhood of an isolated resonance.
+The goal of the present paper is to show how to construct rigorously the Arnold diffusion mechanism that creates the drift in eccentricity.
 In particular, we focus our study on the resonance $2\omega + \Omega$ with the Galileo satellites values.
 Nonetheless, our approach is fairly general and can be adapted for other resonances and values.
 In other words, we follow the idea that it is the NHIM the cause that we have to investigate, and we will show how it is possible to construct homoclinic connections that "connect" different energy levels on the NHIM associated with the $2\omega + \Omega$ resonance.
 Moreover, we will show how to construct orbits that shadow (follow closely) this sequence of homoclinic orbits.
-These shadowing orbits achieve a drift in eccentricty large enough so that the satellite renters the Earth's atmosphere.
+These shadowing orbits achieve a drift in eccentricity large enough so that the satellite renters the Earth's atmosphere.